-Our siding offerings fall into two categories: SmartSide[®] siding products and related accessories; and Canexel siding and accessory products.
-Our SmartSide[®] products consist of a full line of wood-based sidings, trim, soffit and fascia.
+Our siding offerings fall into two categories: SmartSide® siding products and related accessories; and CanExel siding and accessory products.
+Our SmartSide® products consist of a full line of wood-based sidings, trim, soffit and fascia.
 These products have quality and performance characteristics similar to solid wood at more attractive prices due to lower raw material and production costs.
-Our Canexel siding and accessory product offerings include a number of mainly pre-finished lap, panel and trim products in a variety of patterns and textures.
+Our CanExel siding and accessory product offerings include a number of pre-finished lap and trim products in a variety of patterns and textures.

-Additionally, as market demand warrants, amounts of commodity OSB are produced and sold in this segment.
+Additionally, minor amounts of commodity OSB are produced and sold in this segment.